ChMat/ExcelBundle/README.md

 This bundle integrates phpExcel library into a Symfony bundle.
 It lets you read (and write) simple Excel|CSV files.

+## 📕 Archived repository

+This repository is not maintained anymore.

 ## Installation

 ### Add the Bundle to your `composer.json`